cn0xroot/LTE/README.md

 Acknowledgements
 ================

-If you enjoyed using OWL, please acknowledge us in your publication(s) referring to:
+If you enjoyed using OWL, please acknowledge us in your publication(s) by referring to:

 ```tex
 @inproceedings{bui2016owl,